jenkinsci/blueocean-acceptance-test/README.md

 # Running
-This acceptance test harness builds directly on the main Jenkins [acceptance-test-harness](https://github.com/jenkinsci/acceptance-test-harness), so running it works as per the instrictions on the README.md there.
+This acceptance test harness builds directly on the main Jenkins [acceptance-test-harness](https://github.com/jenkinsci/acceptance-test-harness), so running it works as per the instructions on the README.md there.

-We also added a shortcut script here for running:
+We also added a shortcut script for easy running:

 ```sh
 ./run.sh